Greenhouse gas emissions

 -

-Following changes in the data collection process, our emissions figures have been restated and therefore 2013/14 is taken as the baseline year.
+Following changes in the data collection process, our emissions figures were restated and therefore 2013-14 is taken as the baseline year.
+In 2021-22 we expanded our Scope 3 reporting to include commercial waste generated by HCC operations and business travel by public transport.

 - Targets